MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 For the most robust, up-to-date Windows automation, we recommend using PowerShell instead of Windows Commands or Windows Script Host for Windows automation.

 A reference of exit and error codes for Windows Commands can be found in the [Debug system error codes](/windows/win32/debug/system-error-codes) articles that may be helpful to understanding errors produced.
+Windows Commands also include command redirection operators.
+To learn more of their use, see [Using command redirection operators](/previous-versions/windows/it-pro/windows-xp/bb490982(v=technet.10)).

 > [!NOTE]
 > You can also download and install [PowerShell Core](/powershell/scripting/install/installing-powershell), the open source version of PowerShell.